-Peter Krapež and Marko Munih10, Member, IEEE
+Peter Krapež and Marko Munih

-Abstract-This article investigates the effect of additional calibration modules (CMs) in a 3-D real-time localization system during the calibration of the anchor position.
+Abstract-This paper investigates the effect of additional calibration modules in a 3D real-time localization system during the calibration of anchor position.
 A quick calibration is desirable for new anchors that are positionally undetermined in the working coordinate system.

-Three localization methods were tested for the anchor calibration: multidimensional scaling, semidefinite programming, and iterative trilateration.
-First, the accuracy of the anchor localization was studied by simulating a change in the number of additional CMs and their positions.
-Second, tests on a real system with ultrawideband modules were performed to validate the improvements in the anchor calibration when using the additional CMs.
-The experimental results revealed an improvement in the anchor localization for all three methods, where the average positional error was improved by 0.01 m in the first scenario and 0.30 m in the second scenario.
+Three localization methods were tested for the anchor calibration: multi-dimensional scaling, semi-definite programming, and iterative tri-lateration.
+First, the accuracy of the anchor localization was studied by simulating a change in the number of additional calibration modules and their positions.
+Second, tests on a real system with ultra-wideband modules were performed to validate the improvements in the anchor calibration when using the additional calibration modules.

+The experimental results revealed an improvement in the anchor localization for all three methods, where the average positional error was improved by 0.01 m in the first, and by 0.30 m in the second, scenario.
 The MDS method had the best absolute performance, with an average positional error that was as much as two times less in comparison with the other two methods.
-This investigation demonstrates that the positional error can be successfully reduced by using additional CMs.
-The calibration of anchor positions in the working coordinate system using additional CMs resulted in a 3-D error of less than 0.32 m.
+This investigation demonstrates that the positional error can be successfully reduced by using additional calibration modules.
+The calibration of anchor positions in the working coordinate system using additional calibration modules resulted in a 3D error of less than 0.32 m.

-Index Terms-3-D anchor localization, anchor calibration, calibration modules (CMs), position measurement, time-of-flight (ToF), ultrawideband (UWB) technology.
+Index Terms-Anchor calibration, 3D anchor localization, calibration modules, position measurement, ToF, ultra-wideband technology.